Portaferry

-Portaferry (from Irish Port an Pheire 'landing place of the ferry') is a small town in County Down, Northern Ireland, at the southern end of the Ards Peninsula, near the Narrows at the entrance to Strangford Lough.
+Portaferry (from Irish Port an Pheire 'landing place of the ferry') is a village in County Down, Northern Ireland, at the southern end of the Ards Peninsula, near the Narrows at the entrance to Strangford Lough.
 It is home to the Exploris aquarium and is well known for the annual Gala Week Float Parade.
 It hosts its own small Marina, the Portaferry Marina.
-The Portaferry – Strangford Ferry service operates daily at 30-minute intervals (7.45 am to 10.45 pm) between the villages of Portaferry and Strangford, less than 1500 metres apart, conveying about 500,000 passengers per annum.
-It had a population of 2,514 people in the 2011 Census.
-The town is located within the Barony of Ards Upper.
+The Portaferry–Strangford ferry service operates daily at 30-minute intervals (07:45 to 22:45) between the villages of Portaferry and Strangford, less than 1.5 km apart, conveying about 500,000 passengers per annum.
+Portaferry had a population of 2,372 people in the 2021 census.
+The village is in the Barony of Ards Upper.

 Pot fishing, mainly for prawns and crabs and licensed shellfish farming takes place within Strangford Lough.
 Queen's University of Belfast have a Marine Research Laboratory on the shorefront.
-The town is also home to a research centre for Swedish tidal-kite developer Minesto.
+The village is also home to a research centre for Swedish tidal-kite developer Minesto.
 The lough is one of the world's most important marine sites with over 2,000 marine species.

-There are fine Georgian buildings in the town square, including a Market House, now used as a community centre.
+There are fine Georgian buildings in the village square, including a Market House, now used as a community centre.

 Portaferry Lifeboat is an essential lifeline for local fishermen and yachtsmen.
 The Atlantic 75 is the fastest seagoing lifeboat in the RNLI's fleet and is capable of speeds up to 34 knots.

 History

-About two miles from town is located Cooey's Wells which had a church thought to date to the about the 7th century.
+About two miles from Portaferry is Cooey's Wells which had a church thought to date to the about the 7th century.
 Three wells reputed to have healing properties are located at that site.